Twist and Shout: The Beatles version

-The Beatles' rendition of "Twist and Shout" was released on their first UK album Please Please Me, based on the Isley Brothers' version.
+The Beatles' rendition of "Twist and Shout" was released on their first UK album Please Please Me in 1963, inspired by the Isley Brothers' version.
 John Lennon provided the lead vocals and initially felt ashamed of his performance in the song "because I could sing better than that, but now it doesn't bother me.
 You can hear that I'm just a frantic guy doing his best."
-A second take was attempted, but Lennon had nothing left, and it was abandoned.
+A second take was attempted, but Lennon had nothing left due to a hoarse voice, and it was abandoned.
+At the end of the song, Lennon can be heard coughing.
 The Beatles' version of "Twist and Shout" has been called "the most famous single take in rock history."
 Mark Lewisohn called it "arguably the most stunning rock and roll vocal and instrumental performance of all time."

 The song was released as a single in the US on March 2, 1964, with "There's a Place" as its B-side.
-It was released by Chicago-based Vee-Jay Records on the Tollie label and reached No. 2 on Billboards chart on April 4, during the week that the top five places on the chart were all Beatles singles.
+It was released by Chicago-based Vee-Jay Records on the Tollie label and reached No. 2 on Billboard's singles chart on April 4, during the week that the top five places on the chart were all Beatles singles.
 It was the only million-selling Beatles single in the U.S. that was a cover song, and the only Beatles cover single to reach the top 10 on a national record chart.
 The song failed to hit No. 1 because the group's own follow-up single "Can't Buy Me Love" held the spot.
 Cash Box rated the song No. 1 that same week.

 In the UK, "Twist and Shout" was released by Parlophone on an eponymous EP with "Do You Want to Know a Secret", "A Taste of Honey", and "There's a Place" from the Please Please Me (1963) album.
 Both the EP and album reached No. 1.
 In Canada, it became the title track to the second album of Beatles material to be issued by Capitol Records of Canada on February 3, 1964.